PArns/ioBroker.netatmo/README.md

 * (PArns) Added backward compatibility with existing installations

 ### 0.3.0
-* (wep4you) Initial implementation of netatmo welcome camera
+* (wep4you) Initial implementation of Netatmo welcome camera

 ### 0.2.2
 * (PArns) Fixed SumRain24MaxDate & SumRain24Max which won't update in some rare cases